markpal/plosone/README.md

 <h2>Overview</h2>

 <p>
-This repository contains our implementation of the <b>Nussinov algorithm</b> together with several related approaches and additional GPU code.
+This repository contains our implementation and experimental study of the <b>Nussinov algorithm</b> together with several related approaches and additional GPU code.
 </p>

 <ul>